mulle-nat/mulle-bashfunctions/README.md

 Usage:
    mulle-bashfunctions [command]

-   mulle-bashfunctions main purpose is to help load the library functions into an interactive shell.
-The library functions are almalgamated in a file called "mulle-bashfunctions.sh".
-There are variants though (none, minimal, all) with different sizes.

-   But mulle-bashfunctions can also
+   Use mulle-bashfunctions to

+   * load the mulle-bashfunctions into an interactive shell
+   * show documentation for the provided shell functions
    * embed "mulle-bashfunctions.sh" into another shell script
    * show the path to "mulle-bashfunctions.sh"
    * locate the "mulle-bashfunctions.sh" install path for a desired variant
-   * show documentation for any of the defined functions
    * list the available libraries, which you can "include"
    * run an arbitrary mulle-bashfunction with eval and r-eval

-Examples:
+   * get some information about the execution environment

+Example:
-   Load "mulle-bashfunctions-all.sh" into the current interactive shell:
+   Load mulle-bashfunctions into the current interactive shell:

       eval `mulle-bashfunctions load all`

+   Now try out an r_function, a function which returns a value in the global variable RVAL:

+      r_escaped_json '{ "url": "https://www.mulle-kybernetik.com" }'
+      echo $RVAL

 Commands:
-   apropos <f>    : search for a function by keywords embed          : embed mulle-bashfunctions into a script env            : print environment needed for "mulle-bashfunctions.sh" eval <cmd>     : evaluate cmd inside of mulle-bashfunctions functions      : list defined functions hostname       : show system hostname as used by mulle-bashfunctions libraries      : list available libraries load [variant] : use  eval `mulle-bashfunctions load`  to load man <function> : show documention for function, if available new <name>     : prints a mulle-bash shell script path [variant] : path to "mulle-bashfunctions.sh" r-eval <cmd>   : evaluate cmd inside of mulle-bashfunctions and print RVAL username       : show username as used by mulle-bashfunctions uname          : show system short name as used by mulle-bashfunctions version        : print currently used version versions       : list installed versions
+   apropos <f>    : search for a function by keywords embed          : embed mulle-bashfunctions into a script common-unames  : list of known values for uname env            : print environment needed for "mulle-bashfunctions.sh" eval <cmd>     : evaluate cmd inside of mulle-bashfunctions globals [-a]   : list global MULLE_ prefixed variables, -a for all globals functions      : list defined functions hostname       : show system hostname as used by mulle-bashfunctions libraries      : list available libraries load [variant] : eval `mulle-bashfunctions load <none|minimal|all>` man <function> : show documention for function, if available new <name>     : prints a mulle-bash shell script path [variant] : path to "mulle-bashfunctions.sh" r-eval <cmd>   : evaluate cmd inside of mulle-bashfunctions and print RVAL shell          : path of executing shell username       : show username as used by mulle-bashfunctions uname          : show system short name as used by mulle-bashfunctions uuid           : generate a UUID version        : print currently used version versions       : list installed versions